 If you have suffered a rape or sexual assault in the UK you may be entitled to claim compensation (up to £11,000) under a government backed scheme.
 On this page you will find out how to make your claim online, what you need to know about the scheme and how much rape award compensation can be claimed.

 The CICA are not a charitable organisation and your claim must comply with strict scheme eligibility criteria.
 Not all claims will be accepted.
 Learn everything you need to know here to maximise your chances of obtaining your award across England Scotland & Wales.
 We offer specialist legal support for victims of rape or sexual assault.

 Please read our helpful statutory rape claim guide for 2020 below and view our award calculator tool at the foot of the page.
 For sexual abuse claims please visit this page.
 Or here for violent assault claims.

 Please click to select the query or section required:

-Rape can be defined as an unwanted (non-consensual) and unlawful penile penetrative sexual assault of the vagina, anus or mouth by one person upon another person.
+Rape can be defined as non-consensual and unlawful penile penetrative sexual assault of the vagina, anus or mouth by one person upon another person.
 Such offences in the UK are dealt with by the Sexual Offences Act 2003.
 In cases involving historical or "non-recent" rape assaults different legislation and legal standards may apply as the Sexual Offences Act 2003 does not operate retrospectively.
 The charity Rape Crisis suggest that 20% of women and 4% of men have experienced some type of sexual assault since the age of 16.

 *It is possible to claim after the deadline in cases where the victim suffers mental health problems or has an exceptional reason for any delay.